Introduction

 Conclusion

 The river, turn, and flop are the heart of every Poker hand, where your ability to read the board and your opponents can mean the difference between winning and losing.
-To achieve success, it is essential to understand how the community cards work with your hand and wisely place bets to maximize value while minimizing risk.
+To achieve success, it is essential to understand how the community cards work with your hand and wisely place bets to maximise value while minimising risk.
 By honing your skills at adapting your strategy as flop, river, and turn unfold, you will enhance your ability to outsmart opponents.